ThomasLindskov/Communal/README.md

+## Website
+The app is available at [link](https://communal.netlify.app/).
+Things to do:
+* Create an account
+* Login
+* Change profile picture and information
+* Chat in general chats
+* Chat in private chats
+* Create another users to see persistent chat messages

+## Collaboration
+Made in collab with 3 other students mainly Niklas, Emil and Philip.

 ## Prerequisites
-In the handed-in zip-file a .env file containing vital environment variables is present.
+A .env file containing environment variables.
 This file is not available on github.

 ## Available Scripts